palankai/workstation-setup/README.md

 I don't recommend using it as it is.
 Get inspired, copy part of it.

-I spend about 2-3 years to get to this stage, I only install apps and tools that I need.

 This repository is kept up-to-date with my current needs; it includes workarounds.
 I update them if necessary when I find an obstacle.

 The repository doesn't contain any secrets.